Frequently Asked Questions

 Honestly, most people end up displaying similar issues due to the prevalence of chronic seated posture / behaviour in our modern society.
 The most common things we see are tight but weak hip flexors, under-active glutes, forward head and shoulder positioning, weak grip, and poor core timing/coordination and strength.

 For the large majority of people, that is more effective and time-efficient than a canned "assessment", and gets you moving towards your goals sooner.
+Almost everyone who goes through our "On-Ramp" session is moved forward to our signature Small Group Training.

 What's the difference between Small-Group Training and Semi-Private Training?